8.6.2: Examination Process for Research Degrees

 General Procedures for the Examination

-1. For both new and resubmitted theses, one soft bound copy of the thesis will be sent to each examiner as soon as possible after submission.
+1. For both new and resubmitted theses an electronic copy of the thesis will be sent to each examiner as soon as possible after submission.
 Examiners are asked to prepare an initial independent report on the thesis before the oral examination or, when an oral examination is not required, before conferral with the other examiner has taken place.
 After the final decision on the thesis has been reached a joint report is required which sets out the examiners' final recommendation.

-2. The University expects the examiners of research degrees to be able to complete the examination process and return the reports to the Academic Support Office within three months of receiving the thesis.
+2. The University expects the examiners of research degrees to be able to complete the examination process and return the reports to the Curriculum, Learning and Assessment Service within three months of receiving the thesis.
 Whilst recognising that examiners will have many other commitments, examiners are asked to adhere to this time limit if at all possible as delays in the examination process can cause considerable distress to candidates, especially if they are required to resubmit the thesis.

 Requirement for Each Degree